nextgis/nextgisweb/doc/admin/install.rst

   $ nextgisweb initialize_db

 After that, you can run builtin HTTP server and check that your web browser can reach ``http:://localhost:8080``.
+Then press ``Ctrl + C`` to halt HTTP server.
 NextGIS Web is installed and should work properly, but builtin http server is not suitable for production purposes.

 To simplify subsequent steps add virtualenv initialization to ``.bashrc`` file for ``ngw`` user: